Coffee County senior parade is Monday

-Coffee County Central High School will return to a conventional graduation ceremony this year after COVID-19 led to vehicle parades for the class of 2020 and 2021.
+Coffee County Central High School will return to a traditional graduation ceremony this year after COVID-19 led to vehicle parades for the class of 2020 and 2021.

 The concept of the parade was so well liked, however, there will still be a senior parade.